open-metadata/OpenMetadata/openmetadata-docs/content/deployment/backup-restore-metadata.md

 The backup CLI needs to be used with `openmetadata-ingestion` version 0.13.1 or higher.

+However, we recommend to make sure that you are always in the latest `openmetadata-ingestion` version to have all the improvements shipped in the CLI.

 ## Installation

 The CLI comes bundled in the base `openmetadata-ingestion` Python package.
 You can install it with: